ClouDesire/docusaurus/docs/onboarding.md

 #### How to provide a value for a Custom Metric

-In case of **Syndicated applications**, the functioning is quite
-similar: it's required to expose an URL returning the same JSON result, by taking care of retrieving the **subscription ID** from the HTTP header of the Cloudesire's request.
+In case of **Syndicated applications**, it's required to expose an URL returning the same JSON result, by taking care of retrieving the **subscription ID** from the HTTP header of the Cloudesire's request.
 In this way, the URL will return the right *actual value* of the metric for each specific **tenant**.